 ‘Where a person stands in a position analogous to that of a sole owner or partner in relation to a company which is carrying on a trade or a property business, the person is to be treated, for the purposes of this Part, as the sole owner or partner’

-The main group affected by this provision are those who are directors of their own limited company.
+The main group affected by this provision are those who are directors and shareholders of their own limited company.
 This measure was introduced to ensure that self-employed claimants could not incorporate their business (become a limited company) in order to avoid the minimum income floor rules.
 However, Regulation 77 is not only applicable to limited company directors, it is widely drafted to apply to anyone who stands in a position analogous to a sole trader or partner.
 This page focuses on limited company directors.